romanbishof/dress-me-app/README.md

 - change the platform to multi-users platform
 - Implement a search feature to quickly find specific items in the collection or closet.
 - Allow users to upload and save their own images for shirts, pants, and shoes.
+- Also possibility to categorize each clothing item the user uploaded (e.g., formal, casual, work, etc.)
 - Provide the option to share outfits on social media platforms.
 - Implement a feature to suggest outfit combinations based on selected items and user preferences.